mkaz/wpsync/readme.md

 The posts should be written in markdown and include "front-matter" to specify settings.
 The front-matter format is similar to Jekyll, a set of parameters delineated by lines containing `---`

-The parameters are: `title, category, date, tags, status`
+The parameters are: `title, date, status`

 See [WordPress REST API](https://developer.wordpress.org/rest-api/reference/posts/#create-a-post) for parameter details and default values.